spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 set to `quarter`, `half`, `all`, or `none`, which is the default value.

 The following example turns on a step's multiprocessing option.
 Notice only one of the steps has multiprocessing turned on.
-We do not recommend to simultaneously enable both steps to do multiprocessing, as this may likely lead to running out of system memory.
+We do not recommend simultaneously enabling both steps to do multiprocessing, as this may likely lead to running out of system memory.